 Let the kids show off their cooking skills and get in the festive spirit with these fun-looking easy cheesy treats.
 They make great party food or a lovely homemade gift.

-These stunning hot chocolate stirrers are simply made in empty fromage frais pots, and are so easy to create.
+Our stunning hot chocolate stirrers are simply made in empty fromage frais pots.
 Let little hands get busy decorating with hundreds and thousands, mini fudge pieces, chocolate buttons or chopped-up peppermint candy canes.
+Or experiment with flavours like cardamom, candied peel and freeze-dried raspberries with another sophisticated stirrer recipe.

 Want something fun to do indoors yet don't want to create loads of mess?
 We think we have the perfect Christmas project.
 These biscuits might be sticky but no actual baking is required so there's minimum washing up.
 And the kids can get stuck straight into the best bit, the decorating.
 Everyone's a winner.